Many streets and roads have an unprotected bike lane, defined

 first, and on some streets, when the asphalt was repaved, there

-can be a 1-2" height difference between the asphalt and the curb.
+can be a 1-2" height difference between the asphalt and the gutter.

 Cyclists have to avoid these seams, and are therefore forced to